Pesto tuna pasta is the perfect quick and easy weeknight meal.

 This tuna pesto pasta recipe is great as leftovers for lunch or dinner the next day!
 You can store leftovers in a well-sealed container for up to 3 days.

-If you want more tuna recipes, you should try:
+If you want more seafood recipes, you should try

 Spinach Cashew Pesto